 Who among us couldn’t benefit from less clutter and less stress?
-Internationally renowned speaker, author, and caregiver advocate Deborah Greenhut will offer tips and insights on “Decluttering Our Lives and Reducing Stress” for our Paid-up Membership Brunch on Sunday morning, Nov.
+Internationally renowned speaker, author, and caregiver advocate Deborah Greenhut offered tips and insights on “Decluttering Our Lives and Reducing Stress” for our Paid-up Membership Brunch on Sunday morning, Nov.
 10, at 10 a.m., at a private home in Mendham.

 Deborah Greenhut